iarsystems/bx-jenkins-ci/README.md

    - __user__: `Read and Write`
 - click on __Generate Token__.

+> [!TIP]
->:bulb: You can generate as many access tokens as you need however, when generating a new token, make sure to copy it when shown in the next page.
+> You can generate as many access tokens as you need however, when generating a new token, make sure to copy it when shown in the next page.
 It will never be shown again.

 ### Example by migrating an existing repository
 On the top-right corner of the page: